 HowToGetLicensed

-How to Get a Insurance Agent License in Oregon
+How to Get an Insurance Agent License in Oregon

 Last updated: March 1, 2026

 Oregon is a competitive West Coast market led by Portland's growth, making it an excellent place to start a career as a insurance agent.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your insurance agent license in Oregon is a structured process overseen by the Oregon Division of Financial Regulation (DFR).
+Licensing in Oregon is overseen by the Oregon Division of Financial Regulation (DFR).
+The process requires 20 hours of pre-license education and costs between $300 and $600 in total.
+You'll need to pass the Oregon Insurance Producer Exam (administered by Prometric) with a score of at least 70% on each section.

 Oregon requires just 20 hours of pre-license education — one of the lowest requirements in the nation.
+This is close to the national average of 22 hours.
 The total cost is relatively affordable at $300 to $600, including education, application, and exam fees.
 Most aspiring insurance agents complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 Licensing requirements for Insurance Agent in Oregon